Leonciny/Rubik-Cube/README.md

 to bundle this application

-If you want to test this application run:
+If you want to test it run:

 ```
 npm run watch